Get a nutritious head start on your mornings with this easy baked oatmeal recipe! The flavor variations guarantee that it won’t get boring.

 - Maple Pecan: add ½ cup chopped pecans and use maple syrup as sweetener

 - Preheat oven to 375°F and grease a 8×8, 9×9, or 11×7 pan with nonstick baking spray or coconut oil spray.

 - Combine all ingredients in a large bowl and mix until combined.

-- Pour into prepared pan and bake for 30-40 minutes or until set and golden brown.
+- Pour into prepared pan and bake for 30 to 40 minutes or until set and golden brown.
 Serve warm with milk or yogurt, if desired.

 - Store leftovers in a covered container in the refrigerator for up to 6 days.
 Reheat in the microwave in 30 second intervals or until warm.

 - Nutrition information is based on using 2% milk, coconut sugar, egg, and coconut oil.
 It does not include variations.

 - Vegan: Use non-dairy milk, coconut oil, and ground flax.

 - Baked oatmeal can be frozen.
 Bake as directed, cut into pieces (if desired) wrap well, and freeze for up to 6 months.
 Thaw overnight in the fridge before reheating.